-In addition to the Annual Call for Proposals, the OAD undertakes (with the support of visiting experts, partners etc.) and coordinates programs with specific focus that align with the strategic objectives of the office.
+In addition to the Annual Call for Proposals, the OAD undertakes (with the support of visiting experts, partners etc.) and coordinates Special Projects with specific focus that align with the strategic objectives of the office.

 Science For Development: Building Bridges Across Disciplines

 The OAD partnered with the International Science Council’s (ISC) Regional Office for Africa (ROA) to jointly host an interdisciplinary workshop on Science for Development.
 The idea behind this workshop is to bring together experts from both science and development fields, especially from across Africa, in an atmosphere where they can freely discuss and find common grounds regarding socio-economic development.
 Through this we hope to stimulate collaborations and partnerships between scientists and development experts or practitioners and generate ideas for interdisciplinary science-for-development projects.

 The OAD partnered with the DSI/NRF SARChI Research Chair in the Sociology of Land, Environment and Sustainable Development at Stellenbosch University to host a symposium which marks the launch of the special issue ‘Karoo Futures: Astronomy in place and space’ of the Journal of Southern African Studies.
 Major themes addressed in the special issue include the relationship between space, place and time in the configuration of the Karoo as a major astronomy site; the role of the state; and the politics of knowledge, including how to understand the cultural artefacts produced by the study of the cosmos.